AWS Instance Scheduler

 Scheduling simply allows you to specify an optional Amazon EC2 instance type for each period.
 An Amazon EC2 instance will be created based on the type of instance you choose in the timeframe.

-It’s possible that the solution will stop a running instance and then restart it with a different instance type if it’s not possible to make that change without destroying data or corrupting other ongoing instances.
+The solution may stop running an instance and then restart it with a different instance type if it’s not possible to make that change without destroying data or corrupting other ongoing instances.

 AWS Service Business Continuity Plan